-Your Team takes the time to get to know you, your needs, wants and requirements.
+Your Support Team takes the time to get to know you, your needs and wants.
 We know it’s important that people click, get along and ultimately choose to live together.
 Tell us what you like or don’t like in a housemate, and we’ll do our best to match you with people who tick your boxes and have similar personalities, interests and goals.

 Interchange will connect you to a range of carefully chosen and suitable hosts.
-To promote positive and long-lasting Host Arrangements, we consider your personality, interests, support needs and preferences.
-We assess the home and occupants to ensure the living arrangement will be safe and welcoming for you.
+We consider your personality, interests, support needs and preferences.
+We assess the home and its occupants to ensure the living arrangement will be safe and welcoming for you.

 They are nice, take good care of me and make me feel at home. – Natasha, Osborne Park Neighbourhood

 Natasha’s been living in a host arrangement with Lynne, Martin, their son Bran, and nephew Dale, for the past three years.
 An active participant in their home and family life, she enjoys going on adventures with them and feels included and safe in a home environment.
 Friendly and energetic, Natasha loves dancing, swimming, and gardening and would like a Karaoke party for her upcoming 21st birthday party.